-One of the larger cities on Route 66 during its earlier alignments was Santa Fe in New Mexico.
-It passed through downtown near the historic LaFonda on the Plaza hotel, seen here in this photo.
+Santa Fe was one of the larger cities on Route 66 during its earlier alignments.
+The Mother Road passed through downtown near the historic LaFonda on the Plaza Hotel.

 Santa Fe remained on the original Route 66 until 1938 when the road was rerouted on a more direct route to Albuquerque.

-At Albuquerque, a final turn west took the old road to Gallup and into Arizona.
+At Albuquerque, a final turn west took the Mother Road to Gallup and then into Arizona.